Metal Element Personality in Chinese Medicine

 Metal is of late autumn, when leaves fall to the earth to be recycled into rich humus.
 In your life, the power of the Metal Element allows you to efficiently let go of what is not necessary, and store only what is needed for winter.
 Autumn is also a time of reflection on the progress made through the seasons, and a time to be thankful for an abundant harvest.
 It is also a time to decide what is needed to be stored for the oncoming winter, and what should be discarded.

 If the Metal Element is out of balance, or is blocked from fully expressing itself, you may lack the qualities above, or have lost them over time as the imbalance has grown more severe.
 Integrity turns to hypocrisy; fair relationships bend to authoritative punishments; structure turns to rigidity; perfection seeking leads to disappointment; logic turns to self-doubt.
-One who is passing through middle age in to their elder years may have issues with letting go of past life disappointments or losses leading to grief.
+One who is passing through middle age in to their elder years may have issues with letting go of past life disappointments or losses leading to grief or obsessively reminisce about the 'good 'ole days'.
 Aging also requires the ability to accept change and release obsolete expectations and motivations.